software-t-rex/monospace/docs/monospace/config/index.md

 ```
 In this configuration myproject#build will depend on the tests for myproject and the build of myOtherProject to be successful.

+### persistent (boolean)
+**default** false
+Persistent tasks are long-running process such as server, or watchers that will not exit unless manually stopped.
+> It is important to mark such tasks as persistent, doing so monospace will prevent other tasks to depend on them and will inform you of configuration problem when calling the run command or when performing a ```monospace check```.

+### output_mode (string)
+**default**: to preferred_output_mode

+If set monospace will try to respect this setting when calling run command.
+If run launches multiple tasks with different settings it will default to the preferred_output_mode
+You can always override this with the --output-mode option of the run command
+Acceptable values are the same as preferred_output_mode.